+The rationale for adopting entropy maximization in the economic context is the following.
+According to Walrasian theory, economic agents in an exchange economy care only about final allocations.
+Thus they are indifferent between market configurations which yield the same final allocations, i.e. they would be satisfied to pick any of them at random.
+Thanks to entropy maximization, the frequency of market configurations in $\mathcal{G}$ reflects this indifference.

-The degree and strength distributions are the most common observables chosen as constraints for the problem (\ref{p1})-(\ref{p2}).
-By strength of a node $i$ in a bosonic symmetric network we define the sum $w_i = \sum_{j} w_{ij}$.
-If $W$ is asymmetric, i.e. $G$ is directed, we need to distinguish between the out-strength $w_i^{out}$ and in-strength $w_i^{in}$.
-The degree of a node $i$, instead, is defined over the binary matrix $A$ representation of a fermionic network as the sum $k_i = \sum_{j} a_{ij}$.
-If $A$ is asymmetric, again we need to distinguish between the out-degree and in-degree of the node $i$.
-Park and Newman provide a solution of the problem (\ref{p1})-(\ref{p2}) when the constraints are represented either by the degree or by the strength distributions.
-They took into account the following Hamiltonian for a fermionic undirected network with fixed expected degree distribution:
+The degree and strength sequences are the most common observables chosen as constraints in this problem.
+By strength of a node $i$ in a weighted symmetric network we define the sum $w_i = \sum_{j} w_{ij}$.
+If $W$ is asymmetric, i.e. $G$ is directed, we need to distinguish between the out-strength $w_i^{out}$ and in-strength $w_i^{in}$, as explained above.
+The degree of a node $i$, instead, is defined over the binary adjacency matrix $A$, representing a binary network, as the sum $k_i = \sum_{j} a_{ij}$.
+If $A$ is asymmetric, again we need to distinguish between the out-degree and in-degree of the node $i$. \cite{2p} provide a solution when the constraints are represented either by the degree or by the strength sequences.
+They arrive at the following Hamiltonian for a binary undirected network with fixed expected degree sequence:

-Using the definition of $k_i$ eq. (\ref{pp1}) may be rewritten as follows
+Using the definition of $k_i$, eq. (\ref{pp1}) may be rewritten as follows